sudmantlab/denovo-TE-insertion-discovery/README.md

 * SURVIVOR_path: full path to directory with the survivor executable
 * reference: full path to the reference assembly for your species
 * custom_lib: full path to a lineage-specific curated TE library for your species

+You'll also have to edit one path in rules/postprocessing.smk.
+(I know this is annoying).